Getting By: The Pantry Challenge

 A major reason for doing this was my need to feel prepared to take care of my family.
 That's a significant reason why I garden, preserve food, cook from scratch, and shop locally as much as possible.
 But I had never really put it to the test.
 This was a way for me to see if I really would be prepared should an emergency arise.
 Not in a prepper sense, but in the sense of an illness, job loss, or weather emergency.
 I'm learning where my weak spots are so I can hopefully fix them.

 The challenge quickly grew to include more than a dozen members.
-There are no hard and fast rules – just an admonition to do our best and be generous with grace and mutual support.
+There were no hard and fast rules – just an admonition to do our best and be generous with grace and mutual support.
 Each person’s challenge reflected her own goals and situation.

 Related Content